getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ## 1. Filtering

 Filtering is the optimal way to manage your event stream and quota.
 It ensures that only actionable errors related to your source code make it to your event stream.
-If it's redundant, filter it --- clear your event stream from undesired "noise," and keep your alert notifications for the errors that matter.
+If it's redundant, filter it --- clear your event stream from undesired "noise" and keep your alert notifications for the errors that matter.

 ### Outbound Filters